 Ways to Demonstrate the Love of Jesus Include:

 - Sending email or text messages of encouragement

 - Offering to pick up food items for others while on errands

 3. Ask questions to prompt thinking about how God and his actions appear in school assignments.
 While monitoring your kids’ work or while teaching the subject assignments yourself, ask questions that help them to see how God is present in all things.
 Kids often think that faith and learning are two separate elements of life.
 It is important to ask at least one question that gets kids thinking about how the big ideas of the subject area show God’s involvement.
 Finding God in all areas of life is simple, and seeking out opportunities is the start!

 We hope you have our tips for homeschooling with a christ-centered mindset helpful!
-If you have more questions about discovering Biblical truth in education, send a note our way to email@example.com.
+You may also enjoy our post: Developing a Mindset for Christ-Centered Instruction.
+If you have more questions about discovering Biblical truth in education, send a note our way to firstname.lastname@example.org.
 We would be happy to assist and guide you during this time.
 In the meantime, our team is cheering you and your family on in Christ!